Yoga Teachers College | Barcelona Immersions

 Search for a hotel right for you Click Here to Learn More

-During the course, we’ll be moving between YOGABODY studio locations, walking in the nearby nature areas.
+During the course, we’ll be moving between YOGABODY studio locations and nearby nature areas.
 The weather in Barcelona is almost always sunny and pleasant.

 - Check average temperatures here

-- Yoga clothes, at least 2-3 outfits (more if you can)
+- Yoga clothes, at least three outfits (more if you can)

-- Comfortable walking/hiking shoes (we’ll move around throughout the day and probably take a hike)
+- Comfortable walking/hiking shoes (we’ll walk around throughout the day and probably take a hike)

 - Layered clothing